schrieksoft/terraform-provider-snapcd/docs/resources/module.md

 - `plan_before_hook` (String) Shell script that should be executed before the 'Plan' step of any deployment is run.
 Setting this will override any default value set on the Module's parent Namespace.
 - `plan_destroy_after_hook` (String) Shell script that should be executed after the 'Destroy' step of any deployment is run.
 Setting this will override any default value set on the Module's parent Namespace.
 - `plan_destroy_before_hook` (String) Shell script that should be executed before the 'Destroy' step of any deployment is run.
 Setting this will override any default value set on the Module's parent Namespace.
-- `selected_consumer_id` (String) Name of the Runner to select (should unique identify the Runner within the Runner Pool).
+- `runner_self_declared_name` (String) Name of the Runner to select (should unique identify the Runner within the Runner Pool).
 If null a random Runner will be selected from the Runner pool on every deployment.
 - `source_revision` (String) Remote revision (e.g. version number, branch, commit or tag) where the source module code is found.
 - `source_revision_type` (String) How Snap CD should interpret the `source_revision` field.
 Setting to 'Default' means Snap CD will interpret the revision type based on the source type (for example, for a 'Git' source type it will automatically figure out whether the `source_revision` refers to a branch, tag or commit).
 Currently no other approaches are supported.
 - `source_type` (String) The type of remote module store that the source module code should be retrieved from.
 Must be one of 'Git' or 'Registry'